aerogear/aerogear-android-cookbook/AGReddit/README.md

 The ```AGReddit``` project demonstrates how to access remote data, page through the data, and engage in form based authenticaiton with a remote service.

 This simple project consists of a ready-to-build Android application.
 If you do not have a Reddit account, you can still use the application.
-If you create an account on [Reddit](http://www.reddit.com) you can log in and browser your personal front page.
+If you create an account on [Reddit](http://www.reddit.com) you can log in and browse your personal front page.

 ## How do I run it?